 Image Resizing and Aspect Ratio

-Each Save as file type allows for a customised width and height option.
+Each Save as file type allows for a customized width and height option.
 Just enter the pixel size that you want the longest edge to have, and make sure that the checkbox below the A column is ticked.
 This checkbox ensures that the original aspect ratio of the image is maintained.

 Affinity Photo has the option to process multiple images simultaneously, making the most of your multi-core CPU.
 This is great if you’re processing hundreds of images, and I’ve seen small files being processed much quicker than in Adobe Photoshop.